aeoncloud/100-Days-of-Code-in-Python/Day 6/README.md

 - Debugged common coding errors such as NameError, SyntaxError and IndentationError.

 ## Learning Outcome
+Project 6: User login system.

-Project 6: Created a login system using _input_ command where the user enters their username and password.
-Each users will get their own personalised greeting.
+Created a simple login system using _input_ command, where the users will be asked to enter their username and password.
+If the users enter their information correctly, the system will greet each users with their own personalised message.